godlikepanos/anki-3d-engine/README.md

 > NOTE: If you have a better way to build on Windows please let us know.

-> NOTE 2: The Windows build tends to brake often since Windows is not the primary developement platform.
+> NOTE 2: The Windows build tends to break often since Windows is not the primary development platform.
 Please report
 > any bugs.

 Next steps